Marohn-Group/mmodel/docs/tutorial_graph.rst

     G.set_node_objects_from(node_objects)

-In most cases, only the callable and the returns are needed because the parameters can be extracted from the function signature.
+In most cases, only the callable and the output are needed because the parameters can be extracted from the function signature.
 However, there are several cases the method does not work: